-Rarely hyperthermia, respiratory arrest and convulsions can be encountered.
-Due to decreased gastrointestinal motility toxin elimination is delayed and symptoms may last in 24-48 hours.
 Treatment of anticholinergic toxidromes is conservative and supportive and specific antidote is physostigmine.
-Kurzbaum et al suggested that Physostigmine has used in DS toxicity [5].
-Physostigmine can easily pass blood-brain barrier and inhibits anti-cholinesterase enzyme reversibly [7].
-Hori K, et al reported that exogenous anticholinergic burden was not ameliorated by the upregualtion of cholinergic system, which caused the toxicity of anticholinergicity [8].
-Hori K, et al reported that upregulation of cholinergic system cause by the injection of physostigmine might deny the anticholinergic activity [9].
+Kurzbaum et al suggested that Physostigmine can be used in DS toxicity [5].
+Physostigmine can easily pass over the blood-brain barrier and inhibits anti-cholinesterase enzyme reversibly [9].
+Hori et al. [10] commented that upregulations of cholinergic system compensates the anticholinergic burdens, however, cholinergic system is deteriorated in some situations such as Alzheimer's disease patients.
+Our patient was 19 year- old.
+Therefore, his cholinergic system was now fully developing and was not fully upregulated.
+Hori et al reported that exogenous anticholinergic burden was not ameliorated by the upregualtion of cholinergic system, which is due to the toxicity of anticholinergic agents.
+Peripheral anticholinergic intake causes anticholinergic toxicity not only in peripheral system but also in central nervous system.
+Downregulation of cholinergic system causes the hyperactivations of inflammatory events both in peripheral and central nervous system.
+There was no infection detected by the patient.
+Onset of the anticholinergic cascade was reported by Hori et al [11].
+Hori K, et al reported that the injection of physostigmine might stop the anticholinergic activity by upregulation of cholinergic system.
+By soon after the injection of physostigmine our patient's symptoms was dramatically recovered and continuous injection of physostigmine was not needed.
 Most of the patient's mental and hemodynamic status can be managed safely with supportive and benzodiazepine therapy but administration of physostigmine must be considered when patient is hemodynamically unstable due to arrhythmias, respiratory arrest and convulsions resistant to standard therapy.
 Also physostigmine can be applied if the patient is severely agitated and causes harm to him and environment.
-Adult dose is 2 mg and must be applied in no shorter than 5 minutes [7,10].
+Adult dose is 2 mg and must be applied in no shorter than 5 minutes [9,12].